Belief That ALL Students Can Succeed

 PRIDE Application Requirements

-At the time of application, please provide the following:
+At the time of application, the following is required:

-- Current educational and cognitive testing with clinical diagnosis dated within the last two years.
+- Current educational and cognitive testing with clinical diagnosis dated within the last three years

-- Copy of grades for the past two years
+- Report cards for the past two years

 - Standardized test scores